|

 Hemifacial Microsomia

-A developmental syndrome in which one side of the face is underdeveloped,
+A developmental syndrome in which one side of the face is underdeveloped, usually including the bony jaws and overlying soft tissues.

 Back to top...